rseah145/awesome-dots/README.md

 Used a different adi1090x polybar theme from [here](https://github.com/adi1090x/polybar-themes) + polybar widgets (unable to find references/repos)

-In the event the updated components do not work (rofi + polybar changes, only those 2)

-Use the old config/ old launch .sh files instead of the updated ones (changes were only made to rofi and polybar setups)
+In the event the updated components do not work (rofi + polybar changes, only those 2), use the old config/ old launch .sh files instead of the updated ones (changes were only made to rofi and polybar setups)

 ## Screenshot
 ![image](https://github.com/b00tl04d/awesome-dots/assets/108401257/ce6702bc-2bda-4dd7-83da-727a077189f7)